-The Chronosonic XVX and WAMM Master Chronosonic utilize the micrometer hardware which provides time alignment down to an incredible 2 microseconds.”
+The Chronosonic XVX and WAMM Master Chronosonic utilize the micrometer hardware, which provides time alignment down to an incredible 2 microseconds.”

 Alexx V Upper Gantry

 All this fancy hardware and precise alignment of the upper modules are housed in a new upper gantry.
 It’s gorgeous and has an open design like the XVX and WAMM.
-It makes the speaker feel smaller and allows you to see all of the intricate details.
+It makes the speaker feel smaller and allows you to see the intricate details.
 The prior solid sides feel heavy visually compared to this open gantry.

-Lastly, the new gantry provides for an integrated rechargeable light.
+Lastly, the new gantry provides an integrated rechargeable light.
 It looks beautiful and is helpful during setup.